Compile a Package

 is the name of the feed that was added to the profile

-configuration file in Step 1 above.
+configuration file in Step 1 in the Config Changes section above.

 The packages have the extension .ipk